 to make it easier to use.
 The price was reduced to $10 but there was still very little

 interest and few were sold before the Edison Speaking Phonograph Company closed down

 The Parlor model was at the opposite end of the spectrum from exhibition machines like the massive Kohl tinfoil phonograph.
 The cast iron base measures only 8" wide, with a mandrel 3" wide and 4" in diameter.
 Although it was a small and simple machine, it was remarkably well designed.
 The adjustments for setting the position and depth of the stylus can be easily made and locked in place, and even without a flywheel the counterweighted crank handle and very heavy mandrel allow for smooth and even rotation.
 The resulting sound quality is amazingly good.

-Only about 300 Edison Parlor Speaking Phonographs were originally made, and only seven are known to exist in private hands today.
-Eleven others survive in museums, including the Smithsonian, Henry Ford Museum, Edison National Historic Site, and London Science Museum.
+Only about 300 Edison Parlor Speaking Phonographs were originally made, and only nine are known to exist in private hands today.
+Eleven others survive in museums.

 (RETURN TO MAIN PHONOGRAPH PAGE)